Tix3Dev/tix3dev.github.io/_posts/2022-06-06-apoptos-series-2.md

 ```c
 void *pmm_allocz(size_t page_count);
 ```
+Which does the same thing as `pmm_alloc` except it also memsets the memory returned to zero (-> "clean memory" -> should be preferred).

 Allocating consists of finding a free bit in the bitmap, setting it to used and returning the corresponding memory.